 Why Pay to Volunteer Abroad?

-Students Seek to Make a Difference
+Student Guide to Making a Difference

 With community service becoming more and more integral in modern educational systems, students are often on the lookout for volunteer opportunities.
 In fact, some high school programs, such as the International Baccalaureate Diploma, require a certain number of community service hours in order for a candidate to graduate.
 Similarly, colleges are more likely to accept an applicant who has demonstrated a positive impact on his or her surrounding environment.
 However, more than a mere requisite for entering a top university, volunteering is a desire that most students express: we want to make a difference.

 During high school, such volunteer activities may involve helping out at a local church.
 It is usually during the college years that students begin thinking about taking their assistance a step further and volunteering abroad.
 A simple web search will turn up countless programs in far-away lands.
 But start to scroll down through the search results and a harsh reality appears: it is often expensive to volunteer abroad.
 As students on a tight budget, we ask ourselves: why pay to volunteer?
 After all, we are the ones who will be helping those in need.

 This first thought, however, is misleading.
 Certainly, the volunteer will be helping out.
 But instead of reacting emotionally and immediately condemning the program in question, it is the responsibility of the student to look closer at the fees.
 What exactly would you be paying for?

 What Are the Costs of Volunteering?